Ayia Napa: Festivals

 The Ayia Napa International Festival, first held in September 1985, is held annually in Seferis Square in Ayia Napa Monastery, usually over the last weekend of September.
 The festivities reflect the historic, cultural and agricultural traditions of Ayia Napa and Cyprus as a whole.
 The programme includes theater performances, operas, concerts, and Cypriot and foreign folk dancing.
 Visitors can also enjoy art and photo exhibitions, wood carving and silversmithing workshops, and culinary shows with halloumi cheese making.

 The Ayia Napa Youth Festival was established in 2010 when the Ayia Napa Youth Council accepted the proposal of its president Yiannis Karousos and decided to organise a festival similar to the large music festivals of Europe.
 The festival is based on several principles such as free entrance, the headliners to be chosen by the public, a charity goal, and a social responsibility message.
 All styles of music are welcome.
 The first festival took place at the harbour square and received more than 10,000 visitors over three days; bands included the Greek reggae act Locomondo, pop-rock band MPLE, and hip hop band Stavento featuring Ivi Adamou.
 In 2011, the festival became international and included Stratovarius, Sabaton, Rotting Christ, Nightstalker, and other bands from all over Europe.
 The 3rd Ayia Napa Youth Festival took place in 2012.

 Greek dancing world record

-On 16 September 2007, following the proposal of Yiannis Karousos, who was then president of the Ayia Napa Tourism Committee, the world's longest chain of syrtaki dancers danced in synchronised step to "Zorba the Greek" in a successful attempt to enter the Guinness Book of World Records.
+On 16 September 2007, following the proposal of Yiannis Karousos, who was then president of the Ayia Napa Tourism Committee, the world's longest chain of syrtaki dancers danced in synchronised step to "Zorba's Dance" (from the 1964 film Zorba the Greek) in a successful attempt to enter the Guinness Book of World Records.
 The chain had a total of 268 members of eight dancing groups.
 Ayia Napa mayor Antonis Tsokkos said the aim of the event was to send the message that the area was interested in Greek culture and to promote the tourist resort abroad.
 The event drew the attention of tourists and locals, many of whom danced on the beach and in the sea.